json420/microfiber/doc/microfiber.rst

        needs a per-user CouchDB, so it will get the appropriate *env* from `desktopcouch`_ or `dc3`_

-Because of this, all the code in the middle (which is the vast majority of the code) just needs to take the *env* and pass it to Microfiber, without needing special case code for running against system-wide vs per-user CouchDB.

-Importantly, the code in the middle wont need changes should new types of authentication be added.
+Because of this design, all the code in the middle (which is the vast majority of the code) just needs to take the *env* and pass it to Microfiber, without needing any special-case code for running against system-wide vs per-user CouchDB.
+Likewise, the code in the middle wont need changes should new types of authentication be added.